Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle focuses on reducing costs and human errors?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [x] Optimize and automate.
+- [x] Optimize and Automate.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which guiding principle helps to ensure that each improvement effort has more focus and is easier to maintain?

-- [ ] Start where you are.
+- [ ] Start Where You Are.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [x] Progress iteratively with feedback.
+- [x] Progress Iteratively with Feedback.

 **[⬆ Back to Top](#table-of-contents)**